The Short Story

 Meet Bill and the Belles

 KALIA YEAGLE (fiddle, vocal) Not many people teach roots music at a university full-time and perform the music professionally–Kalia is on the cutting edge of both.
-A deeply intuitive musician, musical ideas and connections come naturally to her, the kind of instincts that emerge from having played music since early childhood.
+A deeply intuitive musician, musical ideas and connections come naturally to her, the kind of instincts that emerge from having been steeped in music since early childhood.
 Kalia grew up in Alaska, where long winters and strong, diverse communities have produced a music scene unlike any other.
-The daughter of a bluegrass and folk musician, she spent much of her childhood sleeping in her father’s bass case backstage and dancing in the dirt at small Alaskan folk festivals.
 Her music has always been boundary-defying, while remaining grounded in the wisdom of tradition.
 Kalia has been a teacher almost as long as she’s been a musician.
-Sharing knowledge is at the core of who she is, and she can be heard sharing her infectious love of music and craft on podcasts, in classrooms, from stages, and in casual conversation.
-East Tennessee State University brought Kalia on board as a full-time faculty member in order to grow their Old-Time Music program in 2018.
+Sharing knowledge is at the core of who she is, and she can be heard sharing her infectious love of music and craft in classrooms, from stages, at workshops, and on podcasts.
+East Tennessee State University brought Kalia on board as a full-time faculty member in order to grow their Old-Time Music program in 2018, and she received the College of Arts and Sciences' 2023 Lecturer Award.

-ANDREW SMALL (bass) is an award-winning multi-instrumentalist, singer, songwriter, and composer who serves as the inaugural Artist-In-Residence for the Crooked Road - Virginia’s Heritage Music Trail.
+ANDREW SMALL (bass) is an award-winning multi-instrumentalist, singer, songwriter, and composer who served as the inaugural Artist-In-Residence for the Crooked Road - Virginia’s Heritage Music Trail.
 Originally from Eastern North Carolina, Andrew holds a master’s degree in music performance from Yale University and has performed around the world with artists including Sierra Hull, Mandolin Orange, and the North Carolina Symphony.
-An avid proponent of traditional music styles from the Blue Ridge region, Andrew is currently completing a Virginia Folklife Apprenticeship with master fiddler and National Heritage Award-recipient Eddie Bond of Fries, VA.
+An avid proponent of traditional music styles from the Blue Ridge region, Andrew was selected for a Virginia Folklife Apprenticeship with master fiddler and National Heritage Award-recipient Eddie Bond of Fries, VA.
 In 2021, Andrew won first prize in the bluegrass category at the 29th Annual MerleFest Chris Austin Songwriting Contest.
-Along with his wife Ashlee Watkins, he hosts The Floyd Radio Show at the historic Floyd Country Store.
+Andrew is a former Bluegrass Mandolin Champion of Australia and his old time string band The Alum Ridge Boys & Ashlee won first place at the 85th Annual Old Fiddlers' Convention in Galax, VA.
+He performs old time, bluegrass, and country music in the duo Ashlee Watkins & Andrew Small, and together they hosted the 10th season of The Floyd Radio Show at the historic Floyd Country Store.
 In addition to his musical pursuits, Andrew studies violin making with master-luthier Joe Thrift at the Foothills Arts Center in Elkin, NC and he is learning the art of distilling from master-distiller and old time fiddler Chris Prillaman in Franklin County, VA.